Morag Bellingham

-Morag Buckton (also Stewart and Bellingham) QC is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Cornelia Frances.
-She debuted on-screen during the episode airing on 7 June 1988.
-She appeared until 1989 and briefly appeared in 1993.
+Morag Bellingham (also Stewart) QC is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Cornelia Frances.
+She debuted on-screen in the episode airing on 7 June, 1988.
+She continued to appear until 1989 and then briefly appeared in an episode in 1993.
 She returned yearly from 2001 until 2009, again from 2011 to 2013 and again from 2016 to 2017.
 Before she died, Frances had expressed her desire to once again become a permanent cast member.
-Morag has been described as an antagonistic, independent and cold character.
-Morag is portrayed as a tough lawyer.
+Morag has been described as an antagonistic, independent and cold character and is portrayed as a tough lawyer.
 She has been involved in storylines such as adopting out her illegitimate daughter Bobby Simpson, being widowed, helping her brother Alf Stewart through his many legal battles and a friendship with troubled teen Aden Jefferies.
 She has been well received by certain critics for her feisty persona, whilst others have criticised her professional skills.

 Casting

+Frances played the role of Morag on and off for twenty-nine years.
+During flashbacks to the character's past, Morag was portrayed by Eve Kelman, Vanessa Goddard and Pheobe Taylor-Bush respectively.
+Frances joined the cast in a guest capacity, before producers promoted her to the regular cast in June 1988.
+In June 1989, Suellen Topfer of TV Week reported that Frances would be leaving the show in September, after producers decided to write out Morag in order to focus on storylines centred on the younger characters.
+Frances stated "The show is in a six o'clock timeslot and they want more young characters because that is what the young audience wants – it doesn't matter what we think."
+She thought her character had been written "into a corner" and she had become "too big and too strong", so the writers wanted a bit of relief and refocus on the original concept for the serial, which was about the "schoolkids".
+Frances admitted that she understood the decision, but she was disappointed.
+She believed Morag could go on for longer and that the writers could some good "mileage" out of her connections with Celia Stewart (Fiona Spence) and Donald Fisher (Norman Coburn).
+She told Topfer: "Morag had an affair with Donald and I've had only three scenes with him, which is really silly."
+Ahead of the character's on-screen exit, writers tried to soften her, as, according to Frances, they felt that she was "too strong and too bitchy".